AIAA Historic Aerospace Sites

 2012 Dedicated Historic Sites

 8 September 2012: The AIAA Historic Aerospace Sites Committee designated Pearson Airfield, in Vancouver Washington, as a Historic Site.
-Pearson Field is one of the oldest operating airports in the United States and a major military airfield in the interwar years.
+Pearson Field is one of the oldest operating airports in the United States and served as a major military airfield in the interwar years.
 In 1905, a dirigible originating from the nearby Lewis and Clark Centennial Exposition landed at Fort Vancouver Polo grounds, initiating an enduring and illustrious connection to aeronautics and record-breaking endurance flights.
 Starting in 1923, the airport played a key role in the development of U.S. Air Power and general aviation in the Pacific Northwest.
-The ceremony will be Saturday, 8 September 2012.
-(Image: Gelatine was an airship operated by the U.S. Army Signal Corps.
-Gelatine was built by Thomas Scott Baldwin's company Baldwin's Airships, Balloons, Aeroplanes of New York City.
-On the morning of September 19, 1905, the Gelatine, piloted by Lincoln J. Beachy, ascended from the grounds of the Lewis and Clark Centennial Exposition on the shores of Guild's Lake in Portland, Oregon, landing 40 minutes later at the Vancouver Barracks in Vancouver, Washington.
-The flight is considered as the first aerial crossing of the Columbira River and the first account of controlled powered flight in Washington.
+The dedication ceremony occurred on Saturday, 8 September 2012.
+(Image: Gelantine was a privately owned, corporately sponsored dirigible, built by Thomas Scott Baldwin's company Baldwin's Airships, Balloons, Aeroplanes of New York City.
+On the morning of September 19, 1905, the Gelatine, piloted by Lincoln J. Beachey, ascended from the grounds of the Lewis and Clark Centennial Exposition on the shores of Guild's Lake in Portland, Oregon, landing 40 minutes later at the Vancouver Barracks (Pearson Airfield today) in Vancouver, Washington.
+The flight is considered the first aerial crossing of the Columbia River and the first account of controlled powered flight in Washington.
 Credit: Pearson Air Museum).

 2011 Dedicated Historic Sites